Set Up Rules with Risk Manager

 How do I create a rule?

 To create a rule within Risk Manager:

-Click on the Rules tab > Create Rule.
+Click Rules > Create Rule.

-Indicate a Rule Name, Action, Location, and Condition(s).
+Indicate a Rule Name, Action, Location and Condition(s).

-Press Activate Rule.
+Click Activate Rule.

 Once your rule is saved, payments that meet the requirements set by your rule conditions will either trigger a risk alert or the payment will be declined.

 The only transactions affected by rules are eCommerce payments.
 Rules will not decline or trigger alerts on payments taken in person or via other payment methods such as Afterpay, Square Invoices or Virtual Terminal.